Dev-kris/social_app/README.md

 Ensure MySQL and Node are installed.
 Open root directory in command line.

+Run
 ````
-Run NPM install
+npm install

-NPM run dev (this launches front and backend, using concurrently and nodemon)
+npm run dev (this launches front and backend, using concurrently and nodemon)

 ````
 Navigate to [localhost:3000](http://localhost:3000)